Blog

 Systems and Technologies for UAV Identification

+Remote UAV identification is an emerging technology that allows ground observers to identify a drone in the airspace and obtain information.
 Effective UAV identification is crucial for managing drone traffic and ensuring safety in both civilian and military airspace.
-Various systems and technologies are employed to achieve accurate and reliable UAV identification.
+Various systems and drone detection technologies are employed to achieve accurate and reliable UAV identification.
 This section explores key methods, including Remote ID, RF detection, and visual and auditory identification.

 Remote ID